autometrics-dev/autometrics-rb/README.md

 > :warning: **Autometrics for Ruby is under active development.** We are seeking feedback from the community on the API and implementation.
 Please open an issue if you have any questions or feedback!

-A Ruby module that makes it easy to understand the error rate, response time, and production usage of any function in your code.
+A Ruby gem that makes it easy to understand the error rate, response time, and production usage of any function in your code.

-Once complete, you should only have to add a one or two lines of code, and then be able to jump straight from your IDE to live Prometheus charts for each of your HTTP/RPC handlers, database methods, or any other piece of application logic.
+Once we complete all our `TODOs`, you should only have to add a one or two lines of code, and then be able to jump straight from your IDE to live Prometheus charts for each of your HTTP/RPC handlers, database methods, or any other piece of application logic.

 ## Features